 For most women, a key part of treatment includes addressing relationship issues and everyday stressors.
 Understanding your body and trying different types of sexual stimulation also can help.

-Try sex therapy.
-Sex therapists are therapists who specialize in treating sexual concerns.
-You may be embarrassed or nervous about seeing a sex therapist, but sex therapists can be very helpful in treating anorgasmia.
-Therapy often includes sex education, help with communication skills, and behavioral exercises that you and your partner try at home.
+- Try sex therapy.
+Sex therapists specialize in treating sexual concerns.
+Therapy often includes sex education, help with communication skills and behavioral exercises that you and your partner try at home.

 - Treating underlying conditions.
-If a medical condition is hindering your ability to orgasm, treating the underlying cause may resolve your problem.
-Changing or modifying medications known to inhibit orgasm also may eliminate your symptoms.
+If a medical condition is hindering your ability to orgasm, treating the cause might resolve your problem.
+Changing or modifying medications known to inhibit orgasm also might eliminate your symptoms.

-Natural products, such as those made with L-arginine, are marketed as helpful for improving a woman's sex life.
-But these supplements haven't been well-studied for this use, and they're not regulated by the Food and Drug Administration.
+Natural products, such as those made with L-arginine, are marketed for improving women's sex lives.
+But these supplements haven't been well-studied for this use, and they're not regulated by the FDA.

-Talk with your doctor before trying any natural therapies.
-These products can cause side effects and may interact with other medications.
-Your doctor can help determine if they are safe for you.
+Talk with your doctor before trying natural therapies, which can cause side effects and interact with other medications.

 Coping and support

-If you're experiencing difficulty reaching orgasm, it can be frustrating for you and your partner.
+Your difficulty reaching orgasm can be frustrating for you and your partner.
 Plus, concentrating on climax can make the problem worse.

-Most couples aren't experiencing the headboard-banging, earth-shaking sex that appears on TV and in the movies.
+Most couples aren't having the headboard-banging, earth-shaking sex that appears on TV and in the movies.
 So try to reframe your expectations.
-Focus on mutual pleasure, instead of orgasm.
-You may find that a sustained pleasure plateau is just as satisfying as orgasm.
+Focus on mutual pleasure and intimacy instead of orgasm.
+You might find that a sustained pleasure plateau is just as satisfying as orgasm.

 Preparing for your appointment

-- Your sexual history.
-Your doctor likely will ask about your relationships and experiences since you first became sexually active.
-He or she may also ask about any history of sexual trauma or abuse.
+- Your sexual history, including relationships and experiences since you became sexually active and any history of sexual trauma or abuse

-- What may be causing my difficulty to orgasm?
+- What might be causing my difficulty to orgasm?